 This is known as the New York serious injury threshold.
 You should know that it is only required to prove that an injury is serious in a car accident.
 This is not required in motorcycle accidents or any other type of accident.

-What many people, including some attorneys, do not know is that you can get money for all your other injuries which might not be considered legally serious once you have a broken bone or another serious injury.
+What many people, including some attorneys, do not know is that once you have a broken bone or another serious injury, you can get money for all your other injuries that are not legally serious.

-What constitutes a “legally serious” injury is extremely confusing and difficult to understand even for many personal injury lawyers.
-Many lawyers have had cases with injuries requiring shoulder, wrist, knee and back surgery dismissed by courts.
+What constitutes a “legally serious” injury is extremely confusing and difficult to understand even for many car accident lawyers.
+Many lawyers have had cases with injuries requiring shoulder, wrist, knee, and back surgery dismissed by courts.
 Those clients had their case thrown out of court and they got nothing!